 \end{enumerate} \end{lemma}

-\begin{proof} (of Theorem \ref{theo2}) Let $(M(t),\covm(t))_{t \geq 0}$ be the extended Kalman filter of our model with gain $G(t)$ defined in the theorem and initial guess $M(0)$.
-Since $f$ and $h$ are $C^1$ with bounded derivatives, there exists a $\mathbb{F}$-adapted process $\xi$ such that
+\begin{proof} (of Theorem \ref{theo2}) Let $(M(t),\covm(t))_{t \geq 0}$ be the extended Kalman filter of the model with gain $G(t)$ defined in the theorem and initial guess $M(0)$.
+Since $f$ and $h$ are $C^1$ with bounded derivatives by Assumption (B\ref{condB2}), there exists a $\mathbb{F}$-adapted process $\xi$ such that